BRISINGR-01/SDG-Challenge-Game---SABIC/README.md

 The aim of the game is to get people to compete to recycle more.
 If an employee recycles plastic, they can scan their badge and earn points.
 They can then see on a website which of their employees has the most points.

 ### Software
-The UI consists of two parts - leaderboard and account creation.
+The UI consists of three parts - leaderboard, account creation and 3d display.
 They are connected with supabase's realtime connection with the server, which communicates with the hardware.
 The server processes the data from the card reader, then stores the data on a Supabase database and then the UI shows the new score to the user.
 For this, the hardware requires an RFID and an HTTP library.
 The server is hosted at [https://sdg-challenge-game-sabic.vercel.app/](https://sdg-challenge-game-sabic.vercel.app/) by Vercel.

 ##### Overview
 - Server & UI- Typescript, Next JS, ThreeJS, React, Supabase, Vercel